-Gen Kelsang Dawa is a western Buddhist monk and the Resident Teacher at Khedrubje Centre on the NSW Central Coast.
-Originally from the UK, he studied at Nagarjuna Kadampa Meditation Centre for 5 years before returning to Australia in 2004.
-He has since taught Buddhism and meditation in Brisbane, Melbourne and now the Central Coast.
+Originally from the UK, Gen Kelsang Dawa studied at Nagarjuna Kadampa Meditation Centre for 5 years before returning to Australia in 2004.
+He has since taught Buddhism and meditation in Brisbane, Melbourne the Central Coast.
 This questionnaire was originally featured in ‘Gnostic’ magazine.

 1) What does your name or title mean?

 Kelsang (meaning “Fortunate one”) is my ‘family’ name and comes from Geshe Kelsang Gyatso, who ordained me.
 Dawa is my ‘first’ name.
 It means ‘Glorious Moon’.
 Fortunate Glorious Moon – something to live up to.

 2) Your religious/spiritual belief?
 I’m a monk within the Kadampa Buddhist tradition.
 As a Buddhist, my lineage goes back two and a half millennia to Buddha Shakyamuni, the historical Buddha.
 As a Kadampa, I follow the example of the Indian teacher Atisha, who founded the Old Kadampa Tradition in the 11th century, and the Tibetan teacher Je Tsongkhapa who revitalised this tradition in the 14th century, when it became know as the ‘New Kadampa Tradition’.

 3) How did you come to your beliefs?

 The main catalyst was an open mind.
 Then, the right conditions came together and I found myself picking up a flyer for meditation and Buddhism in my local library.
 By the time I heard my first dharma teaching, I was already living in a Buddhist community.

 4) How have they shaped you personally?